alikazi88/alikazi88/README.md

 💫 About Me: <br>
 Hi, I'm Ali Kazi! 👋 <br>
 Welcome to my GitHub profile!
 I'm a Data Scientist and AI/ML Engineer with a passion for building intelligent, data-driven solutions.
-I'm currently pursuing my Master's in Computer Science (specializing in Artificial Intelligence) at the University of Paderborn, where I'm exploring machine learning, generative AI, and data science applications.
+I'm currently pursuing my Master's in Computer Science (specializing in Artificial Intelligence) at the University of Paderborn, where I'm exploring machine learning, generative AI, and data science applications.<br>
 🔭 Currently Working On

 Real-Time Healthcare Analytics Dashboard on Oracle Cloud Infrastructure (OCI)